Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation

-To verify our hypothesis, we conduct preliminary experiments assessing the impact of individual attention heads.
+To verify our hypothesis, we conduct a preliminary experiment to assess the impact of individual attention heads.
 We find that ablating even a single detrimental head can enhance CLIP's downstream performance, with further gains from ablating simple combinations of negatively impactful heads.
-Inspired by this, we develop an efficient Attention Ablation Technique (AAT) that refines CLIP representations by evicting groups of detrimental heads.
-AAT formulates the problem as a combinatorial optimization task, solved using either a Genetic Algorithm (GA) or Back-Propagation (BP).
+Inspired by this, we develop an efficient Attention Ablation Technique (AAT) that refines the representations by evicting groups of detrimental heads.
+It formulates the problem as a combinatorial optimization task, solved using either Genetic Algorithm (GA) or Back-Propagation (BP).

 The key difference between GA-based AAT (AAT-GA) and BP-based AAT (AAT-BP) lies in how they identify detrimental attention heads.
-AAT-GA uses a fitness function that measures the distance between positive image-text pairs and hard negatives, while AAT-BP introduces a lightweight training scheme with a learnable gating parameter for each head to determine its relevance.
-Both strategies yield remarkable improvements in multi-domain retrieval and classification tasks, with their distinct advantages making them suitable for different use cases.
+AAT-GA uses a fitness function that measures the distance between positive image–text pairs and hard negative pairs, whereas AAT-BP introduces a lightweight training scheme with a learnable gating parameter for each head to assess its relevance.
+Both strategies yield substantial gains on multi-domain retrieval and classification tasks, with their respective strengths making them suitable for different deployment scenarios.